DMXMax/mythic-cli/README.md

 - **Interactive Shell History**: Up/Down arrow-key history with persistent storage at `~/.mythic-cli_history`
 - **Roll Odds Helper**: `-o ?` prints available odds and their indices
 - **Normalized Odds Input**: Case-insensitive matching; accepts common forms like `50/50`; clearer suggestions on ambiguity
+- **Game Export**: Export games to Markdown using a template with safe overwrite prompts and a `--force` option

 ### Command Improvements